Academic IELTS Writing task 1 Sample 100 - Why agricultural land becomes less productive

-The pie chart and table show reasons for worldwide land degradation & causes of land degradation in three different regions respectively in 1990s.
-The main cause of land degradation worldwide was over-grazing which caused 35% land degradation, while the highest percentage of land degradation in different regions was due to over-grazing and in Oceania this was highest.
+The pie chart and table show reasons for worldwide land degradation & causes of land degradation in three different regions respectively in the 1990s.
+The main cause of land degradation worldwide was over-grazing which caused 35% land degradation, while the highest percentage of land degradation in different regions was due to over-grazing and in Oceania, this was the highest.

 [ Written by - Rhemawati Wijaya ]

 The given information shows the main reasons of lands get less productive and also shows the effect of land losing its productivity in three different regions of the world during the 1990s.